-Police worry about Hawkes Bay man's welfare, officers pursue him and he dies in a crash
+Police concerned for Hawke's Bay man's welfare, pursuit ends in fatal crash at Eskdale

-A man has died after driving head on into a truck during a police pursuit in Hawkes Bay.
+A man - who police had been trying to locate because of fears for his safety - has been killed after crashing into a truck while fleeing officers in Hawke's Bay.

-Police had been trying to find the man most of the day after concerns were raised about his welfare.
+Police had been trying to find the man most of Thursday after concerns were raised about his welfare.

-At 9.40pm police located his vehicle on State Highway 5 at Eskdale and they signalled for him to stop.
+Police located his vehicle on State Highway 5 at Eskdale at 9.40pm last night, and signalled for him to stop.

 He did not and a pursuit was initiated.

-"After a short period of time the vehicle crossed the centre line and collided with an oncoming truck," said Hawke's Bay Acting Area Commander Inspector Jeanette Park.
+"After a short period of time, the vehicle crossed the centre line and collided with an oncoming truck," said Hawke's Bay Acting Area Commander Inspector Jeanette Park.

 "The driver of that vehicle — a silver Mitsubishi stationwagon — died at the scene."

-Park said the man's next-of-kin have been notified.
+Park said the man's next-of-kin had been notified.

 "On behalf of police, I would like to extend sympathies and sincere condolences to his family and friends," she said.